mindthemath/home/content/workshops/git.md

 ## Overview

-In this lesson plan, participants will learn about version control and how it relates to research.
+In this workshop, participants will learn about version control and how it relates to research.
 We will cover the basics of using Git, a popular version control system, and explore how it can help researchers to manage their work more effectively.
 We will also discuss different Git repository hosting services, such as Bitbucket, GitHub, and open-source solutions like Gitea, and the benefits and limitations of each.

 ## Objectives